financelurker/crypto-trades-firefly-iii/README.md

 - **FIREFLY_ACCESS_TOKEN**
   - Description: Your access token you have created within your Firefly III instance.
   - Type: string
-- **BINANCE_API_KEY**
-  - Description: The api key of your binance account.
-It is highly recommended creating a dedicated api key with only read permissions on your Binance account.
-  - Type: string
-- **BINANCE_API_SECRET**
-  - Description: The api secret of that api key.
-  - Type: string
-- **CRYPTOCOM_API_KEY**
-  - Description: **This config key has no impact for now.** The api key of your Crypto.com Exchange account.
-It is highly recommended creating a dedicated api key with only read permissions on your Crypto.com Exchange account.
-  - Type: string
-- **CRYPTOCOM_API_SECRET**
-  - Description: **This config key has no impact for now.** The api secret of that api key.
-  - Type: string
 - **SYNC_BEGIN_TIMESTAMP**
   - Description: The date of the transactions must not be older than this timestamp to be imported.
 This helps you to import from back to 2017 initially and once you have imported them all you can set the date to a date near the container runtime start to reduce probable bandwidth-costs on exchange-side. (e.g. "2018-01-22") as these APIs often work with rate-limiting.
   - Type: date [ yyyy-MM-dd ]